agreatopportunity/BSV_Q_Vault/README.md

 - **Ralph Merkle** - Invented Merkle trees and hash-based signatures
 - **Robert Winternitz** - Developed the Winternitz OTS scheme
-- **BSV Community** - For maintaining a blockchain that allows innovation
+- **BSV Community & Friends** - For maintaining a blockchain that allows innovation
+- **Dean 利迪恩** -  For showing the way and providing insites.
 - **Satoshi Nakamoto** - For Bitcoin

 ---